How to Tag

 Preparing Your Items

 - Check the Items Accepted page for our chart of what is accepted at each season's event.
-Tag the big items that get the most money first, such as large out - think garage sale gone wild.
+Tag the big items that get the most money first, such as large indoor & outdoor equipment - think garage sale gone wild.
 When done, tag items accepted at both sales.
-Then tag the items only accepted at the Kids EveryWEAR Sale, such as children's clothing and books.
+Then tag the items only accepted at the Kids EveryWEAR Sale, such as children's clothing.

 - Please check for your equipment on this recall list.
 We do not accept recalled items.